longturn/freeciv21/docs/Manuals/Game/menu.rst

     Clear any delayed orders from the above two menu items.

 Add All Cities to Trade Planning
-    All all current cities in your into an advanced trade planning array.
+    Add all current cities into an advanced trade planning array.
 This is used by the WarCiv ruleset.

 Calculate Trade Planning
     Run a trade effectiveness algorithm across all of the cities in the trade plan to determine the best